Advice for Patients With Soft Contact Lenses: New Information on Risk of Serious Fungal Infection

 Additional questions regarding the market withdrawal of Bausch and Lomb ReNu with MoistureLoc products contact the company at 1-888-666-2258.

 If you have any concerns about your contact lenses, you should contact your doctor.
-You may also contact FDA’s Division of Small Manufacturers, International and Consumer Assistance at 1-800-638-2041.
+You may also contact FDA’s Division of Industry and Consumer Education (DICE) at 1-800-638-2041.
 For consumer information, select # 2, or to speak with a Medical Device Specialist, select # 4.